j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 iron, deeper than justice into mercy.

 Perhaps the ground forgets our missteps.
-We want to think our failings
+We want to think
-by being hidden, are somehow undone.
+our failings, being hidden, were undone.

 It is not so.
 And yet
-our machinations rust under wildflowers,
+our machinations rust in wildflower patches,
 and daily you greet my merest
 tries with resolute kindness, firm yielding,
 even forgiveness.
 I only ask